bearsunday/bearsunday.github.io/manuals/1.0/en/quick-start.md

 }
 {% endhighlight %}

-In the above example, when the page is requested using GET method, `Hello` and `$_GET['name']` strings are joined, and assigned to a variable `greeting`.
+In the above example, when the page is requested using a GET method, `Hello` and `$_GET['name']` strings are joined, and assigned to a variable `greeting`.
-BEAR.Sunday application that you create will work on Web server, but also in the console.
+The BEAR.Sunday application that you have created will work on a web server, but also in the console.

 {% highlight bash %}
 php bootstrap/web.php get /hello